CodeByAD/MNXB01ProjectE/README.md

 Change the include path to your include directory in the skeleton file ex: -I/home/name/folder/to/include

 Producing Results generally:
 In git there exists both the basic root macros for each result and a code skeleton with all the functions iside.
 Either run the macros from root or run the skeleton via the rootlogon file.
+To use the rootlogon you must change the include folder path and make sure that a cleaneddata file is availible.

 To produce result 3.1:
 Run root int the folder where the skeleton exists with the temponday functions not commented out in project.cpp.